AurelienVALENTIN/OMERO_walkthrough/README.md

 However, you may encounter some errors. `omero admin diagnostics` helps a lot to identify them.

 For example, with this command you can get the version of the Ice module.
 OMERO needs version 3.6.5 but it is not the latest.
-A Python wheel link is provided in the OMERO.server installation guide, but it may generate an error.
-If this happens, download a different version depending on your OS [here](https://github.com/orgs/ome/repositories?q=zeroc-ice&type=all&language=&sort=).
+To install this specific version, a Python wheel link is provided in the OMERO.server installation guide, but it may generate an error.
+If this happens, download another file depending on your OS [here](https://github.com/orgs/ome/repositories?q=zeroc-ice&type=all&language=&sort=).
 Click on one release on the right side of the page and copy the link to the .whl file.
 For example, on Ubuntu 20.04, [this is the link](https://github.com/ome/zeroc-ice-ubuntu2004/releases/download/0.2.0/zeroc_ice-3.6.5-cp38-cp38-linux_x86_64.whl).

-Moreover, activating/deactivating the Python virtual environment may restart some environment variables as icegridadmin (you can find "icegridadmin not found" with `omero admin diagnostics`.
+Moreover, activating/deactivating the Python virtual environment may restart some environment variables such as `icegridadmin` (you can find "icegridadmin not found" with `omero admin diagnostics`).
 In this case, just rerun:
 ```
 export ICE_HOME=/opt/ice-3.6.5
 export PATH="$ICE_HOME/bin:$PATH"
 export SLICEPATH="$ICE_HOME/slice"
 ```

 Sometimes, the `omero admin diagnostics` command just doesn't work.
-This may be due to a wrong OMERODIR environment variable, so run:
+This may be due to a wrong `OMERODIR` environment variable, so run:
 ```
 export OMERODIR=/opt/omero/server/OMERO.server
 ```